Billy-Joshua/-school-management-system/README.md

 - live link (https://yourschoolsystem.freehosting.dev/)

 Feture: add a public registration page, update `login.php` to include Registrar Office automatically, or generate and apply a new admin password now.
-Tell me which one you want me to do next.